-The Group CRO is:
+The LGAS CRO is:

-- Independent of the business line, with an independent reporting line to the Chair of the GRC; - A provider of objective advice and guidance, oversight and challenge for all of the Company's risks; and - Involved, where appropriate, in all material decisions to influence and provide objective challenge (e.g. products, pricing, projects, strategy, etc.).
+- Independent of the business line, with an independent reporting line to the Chair of the Board; - A provider of objective advice and guidance, oversight and challenge for all of the Company's risks; and - Involved, where appropriate, in all material decisions to influence and provide objective challenge (e.g. products, pricing, projects, strategy, etc.).

-The Group CRO has a right to be heard in the setting of business strategy, product approval and capital planning activities, and may request revision to business proposals that may otherwise result in the group operating outside agreed risk appetite.
-The Group CRO has authority to set and further refine risk limits within the parameters of the risk appetite agreed by the GRC.
-The Group CRO has the right of escalation to the GRC on any appropriate matters as they see fit.
+The CROs have a right to be heard in the setting of business strategy, product approval and capital planning activities, and may request revision to business proposals that may otherwise result in the group operating outside agreed risk appetite.
+The CROs have authority to set and further refine risk limits within the parameters of the risk appetite agreed by the GRC.
+The CROs have the right of escalation to the GRC on any appropriate matters as they see fit.